Fast Convergence of $\Phi$-Divergence Along the Unadjusted Langevin Algorithm and Proximal Sampler: Preliminaries

 The following lemma tells us that when $\nu$ is $\alpha$-strongly log-concave, it also satisfies $\Phi$-Sobolev inequality with the same constant.

 \begin{lemma}\cite[Corollary~2.1]{chafai2004entropies} If $\nu$ is $\alpha$-strongly log-concave for some $\alpha > 0$, then $\nu$ satisfies $\PSI$ with constant

 \end{lemma}

 We conclude this subsection by describing the rate of change of $\Phi$-divergence along simultaneous evolutions of the same SDE.
-The following lemma will be crucial in the SDPI based approach.
+The following lemma will be crucial in the SDPI-based approach.
+The same lemma described in terms of Markov semigroup theory can be found in~\cite[Theorem~8.3.1]{chewi2023log}.
 We prove Lemma~\ref{lem:SimultaneousSDE} in Appendix~\ref{app:ProofOfSimultaneousSDE}.

 \begin{lemma} Suppose $X_t \sim \mu_t$ and $X_t \sim \nu_t$ with initial conditions $\mu_0$ and $\nu_0$ are two solutions of the following SDE: